 When you hold investments in non-registered accounts, your investment earnings must be added to your annual income when you file your taxes.
 An RRSP, on the other hand, shelters your investment earnings from annual income tax—which makes it a preferred option for long-term savings.

 You can invest in many types of assets within an RRSP, including stocks, bonds, mutual funds and exchange-traded funds (ETFs).
-If you are new to investing, or just like to take a hands-off approach, you can open an RRSP account with one of the best robo advisors in Canada, such as Wealthsimple, which will build a diversified and balanced portfolio of ETFs for you.
-Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.
+If you are new to investing, or just like to take a hands-off approach, you can open an RRSP account with a robo advisor, such as Wealthsimple, which will build a diversified and balanced portfolio of ETFs for you.

 If you prefer to choose your own ETFs or other investments for your RRSP, consider a discount brokerage to keep your fees to a minimum.
 Some even offer zero-commission trading.
 That means you can open an RRSP, TFSA, or non-registered account and buy and sell stocks and ETFs without paying any fees!